wildpeaks/2016-example-webpack1-es2015/README.md

 Tests are located with the module they test, are named `modulename.tests.js`, and are run using `npm test`.

-You can change the location of the tests in the `package.json` settings (if you prefer a centralized `test` folder for example).
+You can change the location of the tests in the root `package.json` settings (if you prefer a centralized `test` folder for example).

 You can change the Babel plugins and presets in `mocha-babel-hook.js`.